Bartholomew County, Indiana

 Bartholomew County is a county located in the U.S. state of Indiana.
 The population was 82,208 at the 2020 census.
 The county seat is Columbus.
 The county was determined by the U.S. Census Bureau to be home to the mean center of U.S. population in 1900.
 Bartholomew County makes up the Columbus, Indiana Metropolitan Statistical Area, which is part of the Indianapolis-Carmel-Muncie Combined Statistical Area.

 History

+The area now known as Bartholomew County was long populated by indigenous peoples, including the Miami, Potawatomi, and Shawnee.
+The county is the site of numerous mounds, and human remains dating back as far as 3,000 years have been uncovered in the county.
+Early settlers recounted the presence of large villages along the various creeks and rivers in the area.
+The area was within the territory of the Haudenosaunee, and was part of the lands officially ceded to Great Britain in the 1701 Nanfan Treaty.
+Encroachment by European settlers, contested by indigenous peoples, began in the years after the American Revolutionary War with the 1787 Northwest Ordinance.
+By then, Delaware people lived in the area.
+A series of treaties, beginning with the 1804 Treaty with the Piankeshaw, initiated the incorporation of the area into the United States.
+This process was ended with the 1818 Treaty of St. Mary's, although violent conflict with indigenous peoples was mostly over by 1813 and white settlers had begun to squat on the land by 1816.

 Bartholomew County was formed on February 12, 1821, and was named for Lt.
 Col. Joseph Bartholomew, wounded at the Battle of Tippecanoe.
-The site of the county seat was chosen on February 15, 1821, by a team of commissioners, who suggested the name Tiptona, in honor of John Tipton.
+Bartholomew and his fellow officer John Tipton led militia through the county in 1813, and Tipton purchased several parcels in the area in 1820, building a cabin at the confluence of the White and Driftwood rivers.
+The site of the county seat was chosen on February 15, 1821, by a team of commissioners, who suggested the name Tiptona, in honor of Tipton.
+In July of the same year, the Legislature renamed Tiptona to Columbus, in honor of Christopher Columbus.